-Chajec, Don-Siemion & Żyto Legal Advisors Zajęcza 15 St. 00-351 Warsaw Poland
+Chajec, Don-Siemion & Zyto Legal Advisors Zajęcza 15 St. 00-351 Warsaw

-Tel: +48 22 492 40 00 Fax: +48 22 492 40 01 Email: piotr.kryczek@cdz.com.pl URL: www.cdz.com.pl
+Tel: +48 22 492 40 00 Email: piotr.kryczek@cdz.com.pl URL: www.cdz.com.pl

-Piotr Kryczek is an attorney-at-law, partner and head of the employment law department of Chajec, Don-Siemion & Żyto.
+Piotr Kryczek - Attorney-at-law, Partner, Head of the Employment Law Department of Chajec, Don-Siemion & Żyto Legal Advisors.

-Piotr specialises in employment, competition and intellectual property laws, particularly in trademark issues.
-He represents clients in proceedings before the labour court and the civil and commercial courts of all instances.
+Piotr specialises in employment, competition, intellectual and industrial property law with a particular focus on trademark issues.
+His clients include international and large domestic corporations, and leading companies from the SSC/BPO and IT industries.
+He represents clients in proceedings before civil and commercial courts of all instances.

-Piotr advises on restructuring and employment reduction procedures, employment-related matters during M&A transactions, such as employment termination, the introduction of by-laws, non-competition contracts, the processing of personal data of employees and share option plans for employees.
+Piotr advises on restructuring and employment reduction procedures, employment-related matters during M&A transactions, the introduction of internal regulations, non-competition contracts, the processing of personal data of employees and share option plans for employees.

-Before joining CDZ he worked for the Polish Antimonopoly Office (UOKiK), and was a legal director and board member of CANAL+Polska (currently nc+), one of the largest Polish TMT companies.
-Piotr is a member of the Competition Law Association and cooperates with the Helsinki Foundation for Human Rights.
-He is also involved in a range of pro bono activities.
+Piotr worked for the Polish Antimonopoly Office (now UOKiK), and later as a board member and Chief Legal Counsel of CANAL+Polska (now nc+), the first pay television in Poland.

+He cooperates with the Helsinki Foundation for Human Rights and is actively involved in pro bono activities for a number of foundations and private individuals.

-Piotr is recommended by The Legal 500 EMEA 2015 in the field of employment.
+Piotr is recommended by The Legal 500 EMEA 2016 in the field of employment law.